I hear this all the time: you want to make a professional pivot to work…

 Take yesterday, for example.

-As I drove through our scenic downtown, every restaurant and café I passed buzzed with life, festivities, and parties I was not invited to—and, I felt this way even though I went to a festive holiday concert last night!
+As I drove through our scenic downtown, every restaurant and café I passed buzzed with life, festivities, and parties I was not invited to—and, I felt this way even though I went to a holiday concert last night!
 It was like a real life walk (nightmare) through Facebook.

 If there ever was a time to pull back and take a moment to be intentional, it is now.